Click, clack, no crash course — mechanical keyboards that feel *instantly* familiar.

 This is a workhorse rather than a luxury product, and that shows in a few places.
 The backlight is white-only and programmable options are limited compared with feature-rich RGB boards.
 Also, NKRO is only available wired, so if you depend on simultaneous key combos over Bluetooth (rare in most productivity work but relevant in some niche workflows), you’ll hit a limitation.

-In short, this is a great first mechanical keyboard for people who want an immediately familiar layout, wireless convenience, and solid battery life without a steep price.
+In short, this is a great first mechanical keyboard for people who want an immediately familiar layout, wireless convenience, and solid battery life without a steep price — start with our mechanical vs membrane keyboard guide if you are still deciding.
 We recommend checking switch type (Red/Brown/Blue) and choosing the one that matches noise and tactile preferences before buying.

 Keychron K6 65% Bluetooth Mechanical Keyboard